ppy/osu-wiki/news/2023/2023-01-11-new-featured-artist-euchaeta.md

 **9** tracks unlike anything you've ever heard are available at your digital fingertips via [**Euchaeta**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/333).
 Grab them while supplies last (a.k.a. until the internet stops existing).

 If you haven't heard **Euchaeta**'s sound yet, that's about to change.
-Witness [Regou](https://osu.ppy.sh/users/419954) play through [A Songwriter's Cosmos](https://osu.ppy.sh/beatmapsets/1858201) with mouse only, then follow your gut by clicking on every other preview:
+Witness ::Regou::{ user-id=419954 } play through [A Songwriter's Cosmos](https://osu.ppy.sh/beatmapsets/1858201) with mouse only, then follow your gut by clicking on every other preview:

 <div align="center">
     <video width="100%" controls>